lwilletts/fyre/README.md

 mouse click to focus a window.

 To install, make xwait.c, and then add the directory to your path or move the executables a directory in your shells path.
+The config file is read from ~/.fyrerc.
+I've included an example fyrerc in the repository.
+Without this, most of the scripts will not work.

 Some optional dependancies that you might find interesting: